awsdocs/amazon-s3-userguide/doc_source/restoring-objects.md

 ## Using the REST API<a name="restoring-objects-rest"></a>

 Amazon S3 provides an API for you to initiate an archive restoration\.
-For more information, see [POST Object restore](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectPOSTrestore.html) in the *Amazon Simple Storage Service API Reference*\.
+For more information, see [RestoreObject](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectPOSTrestore.html) in the *Amazon Simple Storage Service API Reference*\.